hmrc/sbt-accessibility-linter/README.md

 This is an `sbt` plugin that can be used to identify accessibility issues in your HTML markup.

 It's inspired by [jest-axe](https://github.com/nickcolley/jest-axe) from the Node.js ecosystem, but designed to work with Scala frontend microservices.

-It also combines Axe checks with markup validation checks from VNU.
+> :warning: **Important**

-:warning: **Important**: This tool does not guarantee what you build is accessible.
+> This tool does not guarantee what you build is accessible.

 `sbt-accessibility-linter` is a linter, it can identify common issues but cannot guarantee that your service will work for all users.